 1 + 1 + 1 + 1 + 1 + 1 + 4

 Input : 25

 Output : 25

 Prerequisites: Minimum number of squares whose sum equals to given number N

-Approach : This is a typical application of dynamic programming.
-When we start from N = 6, we can reach 4 by subtracting one 2 times and by subtracting 2 one times.
-So the subproblem for 4 is called twice.
+Approach: This is a typical application of dynamic programming.
+When we start from N = 6, we can reach 2 by subtracting the square of one i.e. one, 4 times, and by subtracting the square of two i.e. four, 1 time.
+So the subproblem for 2 is called twice.